KanoComputing/community-sdk-wiki/Installation-guides.md

 If your computer had python 2 already installed you might have to add `3` after all your commands, like `python3 --version` and `pip3 --version`.
 We strongly recommend using [Mu Editor](https://codewith.mu/) if you don't want to deal with this kind of issue.

-## Downloading and installing the SDK
+## Downloading SDK and installing dependencies

 ### Javascript/Node.js